yasinkuyu/binance-trader/README.md

         XXXUSDT (Tether)

     All binance symbols are supported.

     Every coin can be different in --profit and --quantity.

     If quantity is empty --quantity is automatically calculated to the minimum qty.
+    If --stop_loss is 0.
+It will hold the coin until it's sold with the desired amount.

+    Set --max_amount True to use all BTC amount upon setting buy order

     Variations;
         trader.py --symbol TBNBTC --quantity 50 --profit 3
         trader.py --symbol NEOBTC --amount 0.1 --profit 1.1